JetBrains/guide/site/python/tips/django-htmx/index.md

 What does that even mean?

+_Note: This article covers one use case for htmx.
+We won't go into 'how to' but provide links on where to get started (googling "django htmx" will give you a lot more)._

 ## What is the DOM?

 The Document Object Model (DOM) is a representation of the web page as a tree of nodes and objects.